-Step 1: Except for serious violations of the Code of Student Conduct for which the superintendent may recommend that the student be expelled, a Discipline Team Meeting (DTM), which consists of the principal/designee, the zone administrator, the parent/guardian and the student, will be convened at the school within 10 school days of the first day of suspension.
+Step 1: When a principal decides to recommend that a long-term suspension be imposed, parents must be provided notice of the recommendation by the end of the workday (when reasonably possible; otherwise as soon as is practicable).
+Except for serious violations of the Code of Student Conduct for which the superintendent may recommend that the student be expelled, a Discipline Team Meeting (DTM), which consists of the principal/ designee, the community administrator, the parent/guardian and the student, will be convened at the school within 10 school days of the first day of suspension.
+For students under the age of 14 who commit offenses for which they could be expelled if they were age 14 or over, the community superintendent will decide whether to conduct a DTM.
 The purpose of this meeting is for the team to review the investigation completed by the school, the principal's recommended consequences, the due process procedures afforded, and any information provided by the student and the parent/guardian.
-There is no right for representative counsel to attend.
-During the DTM, the zone administrator may recommend that additional consequences be imposed.
+There is no right for representative counsel to attend the DTM.
+During the DTM, the community administrator may recommend that additional consequences be imposed.
+At this point the community superintendent will make a preliminary decision.
+Parents will be informed in writing of the community superintendent's decision.